robojandro/wildfire_codecontributions/README.md

     **Pull Requests:** Opening a pull request or having a pull request you opened merged.
     **Pull Request Reviews:** Submitting a review on a pull request.

-So PR reviews would seem to be a part of that and I do think one of my more important contributions at WF was making sure the code from the team kept flowing while at the same time not bring down quality.
+So PR reviews would seem to be a part of that and I do think one of my more important contributions at WF was making sure the code from the team kept flowing while at the same time not bringing down quality.

 As I got busy in 2025 I neglected to keep taking screen shots of my contribution graph, so the last this one at the top only covers January and February: